 Myth #10: “With the Cloud you can’t ever stay on or run previous versions if you want to, you are always forced to update to the latest release, right?
 I might not always be ready to do that, plus some plug-ins might not yet work with the newer version.”

 No, in fact it’s optional – and your call.
-Creative Cloud makes updates available for those who want to install them, but the application manager will not automatically update your system without your go-ahead… You can continue using the versions you have already downloaded, and then choose if and when to install the new releases, whenever is convenient for you.
+Creative Cloud makes updates available for those who want to install them, but the application manager will not automatically update your system without your go-ahead… You can continue using the versions you have already downloaded, and then choose if and when to install the new releases, whenever is convenient and best for you.
 On average for each CC tool, the pacing of available upgrades has been every 2-3 months.
 And IT administrators can use the new Creative Cloud Packager utility to fully control all aspects of deployment on any group of computers.